Olsenius/posh-env/README.md

 Installing
 ----------
-1. Verify you have .NET 4.0 installed.
+1. Verify you have .NET 4.0 installed (and either the 2008 or 2010 version of Team Explorer if you are going to use git-tfs).

 2. Verify you have PowerShell 2.0 or better with `$PSVersionTable.PSVersion`.